lhp7895/shadowsocks-android-wiki-official-20160624/FAQ.md

 * For Android N+: Use quick switch tile in Quick Settings;
 * Use Tasker integration;
-* For Android 6.0-: Add a profile with per-app proxy enabled for Shadowsocks only, bypass mode off.
+* Add a profile with per-app proxy enabled for Shadowsocks only, bypass mode off.

 ### Why does Shadowsocks consume so much battery on Android 5.0+?